 9. Preview and edit your screenshot before sharing

 Before sharing your screenshot with others or incorporating it into a presentation, take a moment to preview the image and make any necessary edits.
-Crop the image to remove unwanted elements, annotate it with text or shapes for enhanced clarity, and double-check that all the relevant information is visible and clearly presented.
+Crop the image to remove unwanted elements, hange image height and width dimensions to the perfect size with our free image resizer, annotate it with text or shapes for enhanced clarity, and double-check that all the relevant information is visible and clearly presented.
 This extra step can make a significant difference in the effectiveness of your screenshot as a communication tool.

 10. Optimize your screenshots for web use